Racer159/jackal/src/test/e2e/README.md

-# Zarf End-To-End Tests
+# Jackal End-To-End Tests

-This directory holds all of our e2e tests that we use to verify Zarf functionality in an environment that replicates a live setting.
+This directory holds all of our e2e tests that we use to verify Jackal functionality in an environment that replicates a live setting.
 The tests in this directory are automatically run against several K8s distros whenever a PR is opened or updated.

 ## Running Tests Locally
 The tests in this directory are also able to be run locally!

 ### Dependencies
-Running the tests locally have the same prerequisites as running and building Zarf:
+Running the tests locally have the same prerequisites as running and building Jackal:
  1. GoLang >= `1.19.x`
  2. Make
  3. Access to a K8s cluster to test against or Linux with root priv if `APPLIANCE_MODE=true`